aleksandarfranc/Perlin-Noise-Algorithm/README.md

 # Perlin-Noise
 Game Engine and cpp file

-Its about generation natural terrane from randomly picked number that make the terrain seed.
+Its about generation natural terrane from \n randomly picked number that are the terrain seed.